alme96/Simulnance/README.md

 the second one stores the buy order.
 Each sell resp. buy order is a tuple with 3 entries.
 The first entry corresponds to the price per share offered in the order.
 The second one corresponds to the time step when the order gets canceled.
 The third one corresponds to the unique_id of the agent how placed the order.

+The function `get_limit_price(self) ` returns the lowest sell order and the highest buy order.
+If the limit_order_book has no sell order resp. no buy order, the last ask price resp. bid price corresponding to the last_buy resp. last_sell is used.

+The function `refresh_lob(self)` iterates through all the elements of the sell order list and  the buy order list and cancels all orders, which have been in the limit_order_book for more than 600 seconds.

+Regarding the function `step(self)`.
+If the order waiting time has passed, one agent gets randomly chosen to place an order.
+Before the selected agent does his step, the limit_order_book needs to be refreshed and a new order waiting time must be calculated.
+To trace the current step, at the end of the step the clock must be updated.

+The function `trading_partner(self, key)` returns the agent whose unique_id corresponds to key.
 ```
 class TradingModel(Model):
     def __init__(self, l_o_b):